 The goal of quality management is to improve register quality.
-For all three key registers in paragraph 1.1 Kadaster has a responsibility for quality management (for the Key Register Large Scale Topography this responsibility is shared).
+For all three key registers in paragraph 1.1 Kadaster has a responsibility for quality management.
 The main principles are that the data producer is responsible for data quality and that Kadaster will support them with quality management.
 This is a continuous process in collaboration with data producers.
 The responsible Ministry demands and supports the quality management for key registers.

-Our philosophy is to actively identify, help, stimulate, consult, provide best practices, register, measure, follow-up and address issues.
-For this purpose quality managers actively address issues with data producers.
+Our philosophy is to actively identify, help, stimulate, consult, register, measure, follow-up and address issues.
+For this purpose, quality managers actively address issues with data producers.
 The quality dashboards are an important instrument in this process.
 The dashboards provide information on data and data quality and they are a tool for communication towards data producers and quality managers.